kojiishi/chromium-natvis/README.md

 ## Install

-You can download the natvis file, or clone the repository, and place it in one of the [natvis file locations].
+You can download the natvis file, or clone the repository, and place it in one of the [Natvis file locations].

-If you want to save under your "Documents" directory, be aware that your "Documents" directory is redirected, to such as the one in OneDrive.
+If you want to save it in your "_Documents_" directory, be aware that your "_Documents_" directory may be redirected to other directory than "_%USERPROFILE%\Documents_", such as the one in OneDrive.
 PowerShell can find it by the following command:
 ```
 PS> cd ([Environment]::GetFolderPath('MyDocuments'))